franciscoBSalgueiro/en-croissant/README.md

 ## Donate

-If you with to support the development of this GUI, you can do so [here](https://encroissant.org/support).
+If you wish to support the development of this GUI, you can do so [here](https://encroissant.org/support).
 All donations are greatly appreciated!

 ## Contributing